adeoke/django-quarantine-workout-graphql/README.md

 **You will need to create a virtual environment.**

-- `Pipenv` is used in this project for virtual environments.
+- This project uses `Pipenv` for the virtual environment.
-    - See the following link on instructions:
+    - If you do not already have Pipenv installed see the following link for a guide:

     ```http request
     https://pypi.org/project/pipenv/